dfinity/ICRC/ICRCs/ICRC-22/ICRC-22.md

 ## Specification

-The below specification defines the syntax and (non-formal) semantics for ICRC-22 token transfer and approval requests.
+The below specification defines the syntax and informal semantics for ICRC-22 token transfer and approval requests.
 The specification takes the approaches of \[Bit1, Bit2, Nag17, WLGH19\] into consideration.
 Particularly, an authority-less URI format has been chosen following this prior art in the domain.

-Next, we show the structure of an ICRC1 transfer request URI with the concrete arguments represented through `<>`-placeholders.
+Next, we show the structure of an ICRC1 transfer request URI with some of the concrete arguments represented through `<>`-placeholders. `737ba355e855bd4b61279056603e0550` is the network id for ICP mainnet.
 Note that the URI does not contain an authority, but encodes the `network`, the `icrc22` standard specifier, and `canister_principal` as part of the URI path, directly following the URI scheme.
 ```
 icp:737ba355e855bd4b61279056603e0550:icrc22:<canister_principal>/icrc1_transfer?to=<to_account>&amount=<amount>&memo=<memo>
 ```

-// FIX syntax details
-Next, we present the ABNF syntax for ICRC-22 URIs.
+Next, we present the ABNF syntax for the prefix of ICRC-22 URIs.
+The details of the full ICRC-22 URI, i.e., encoding of the method name to call and the query string follow from the Candid method name and parameter syntax defined already in the respective specification and thus are not repeated here.
+Note that certain characters may require URI encoding, e.g., UTF8 characters outside of the character set allowed in URIs that are used in method names need to be encoded with URI encoding.
 ```
-request = protocol ":" network ":" contract_address "/" "exec" transaction [ "?" parameters ]
+request = protocol ":" network ":" "icrc22" ":" canister_principal "/" method_name [ "?" parameters ]
-protocol = "icp" ; always "icp" referring to the current version of the Internet Computer Protocol
+protocol = "icp" ; always "icp", referring to the current version of the Internet Computer Protocol
-network = (1..10)[0..9a..fA..F] / ; specifies the network through a prefix of its public key hash
+network = (1..32)[0..9a..fA..F] ; specifies the network through a prefix of its public key hash
-canister_principal = ICP principal FIX: canister principal ABNF ; canister address to which to make the call
-transaction = ... ; canister method to call FIX: Candid method syntax
-parameters = parameter [ "&" parameter ]
-parameter = key "=" value
-key = ... ; FIX: Candid parameter name syntax
-value = ... ; FIX Candid encoded value syntax
 ```

-The grammar productions not further specified above can be looked up in the syntax specification for URIs in RFC 3986 \[BFM05\].
-Note that the production `transaction` above is part of the path and `parameters` part of the query string and the according constraints of RFC 3986 apply. // FIX
+The grammar productions not further specified above can be easily derived from the Candid method name and parameter syntax.
+Note that `method_name` is part of the path and `parameters` part of the query string and the according constraints of RFC 3986 apply.

-The `network` defaults to the identifier `737ba355e855bd4b61279056603e0550` for ICP mainnet following the approach defined by CAIP for specifying blockchain networks.
-When the network identifier is left out, the network defaults to the current ICP mainnet.
-In this default case, the prefix of a URI would thus be `icp::icrc22:<contract_address>?`.
-The interpretation of what "current mainnet" is is left to the client.
-Semantically, it should refer to the currently active public key for mainnet,.
-This key can only change in the event of an NNS recovery after a large desaster event that destroys the NNS private threshold key, and thus the key is considered very stable and unlikely to ever change.
+The `protocol` is always the string `icp` and refers to the namespace for the Internet Computer Protocol.

 The `network` uniquely identifies the ICP network to make the transaction on.
-Following the ideas of the Chain Agnostic Standards Alliance \[Cha24\] of having a standardized way of referring to any blockchain network, ICP uses the following mechanism for referring to ICP mainnet or any other ICP-based network that may be available in the future, such as testnets or private networks based on the ICP protocol stack ("UTOPIA" private networks).
+Following the approach of the Chain Agnostic Standards Alliance \[Cha24\] of having a standardized way of referring to any blockchain network, ICP uses the following mechanism for referring to ICP mainnet or any other ICP-based network that may be available in the future, such as testnets or private networks based on the ICP protocol stack ("UTOPIA" private networks):
-The network is identified by a prefix of the the Base16 (HEX) encoding of the SHA256 hash of the binary representation of the DER-encoded public key of the network.
-In case of a *well-known public network*, an 8-character prefix of the key hash can be used as network identifier, for private networks, a 32-character prefix is used to represent the network.
+The network is identified by a prefix of the the base16 (i.e., hexadecimal) encoding of the SHA256 hash of the binary representation of the current DER-encoded public key of the network.
+// In case of a *well-known public network*, an 8-character prefix of the key hash can be used as network identifier, for private networks, a 32-character prefix is used to represent the network.
 Currently, only ICP mainnet qualifies as a well-known public network, in the future public testnets might be eligible also to be well-known public networks.
 For ICP mainnet, the public key of the network is the NNS public key:
 ```
 308182301d060d2b0601040182dc7c0503010201060c2b0601040182dc7c05030201036100814c0e6ec71fab583b08bd81373c255c3c371b2e84863c98a4f1e08b74235d14fb5d9c0cd546d9685f913a0c0b2cc5341583bf4b4392e467db96d65b9bb4cb717112f8472e0d5a4d14505ffd7484b01291091c5f87b98883463f98091a0baaae
 ```
 Its 32-character prefix of the HEX-encoded SHA256 hash is `737ba355e855bd4b61279056603e0550`.
 In case of a private ICP deployment, the 32-character prefix of the SHA256 hash of the network's DER-encoded public key is used as network identifier.
-The approach of expressing network identifiers through the 32-character prefix of the SHA256 hash of their public key is based on the approach proposed by the CAIP initiative, the shorter prefix for well-known networks or the default is a simplification for the most used network(s).
+// The approach of expressing network identifiers through the 32-character prefix of the SHA256 hash of their public key is based on the approach proposed by the CAIP initiative, the shorter prefix for well-known networks or the default is a simplification for the most used network(s).

+The `network` argument defaults to the identifier `737ba355e855bd4b61279056603e0550` for ICP mainnet if left out.
+In this default case, the prefix of an ICRC-22 URI thus is `icp::icrc22:<contract_address>/`.
+The interpretation of what "current mainnet" is is left to the client.
+Semantically, it refers to the currently active public key for mainnet.
+This public key can only change in the event of an NNS recovery after a large desaster event that destroys the NNS private threshold key, and thus the key is considered very stable and very unlikely to change.

+The `icrc22` constant provides a sub-namespace for ICRC-22.
+The URI namespace following this specifier is controlled by ICRC-22.

-The `contract_address` is the canister smart contract principal identifier of the contract the transaction is to be performed on.
-This is represented in the standardized format for principals.
-The address, together with the network identifier, unambiguously determines the token that is to be transacted.
+The `canister_principal` is the canister smart contract principal identifier of the canister smart contract the transaction is to be performed on.
+This is represented in the standardized format for expressing principals in textual representation.
+The address, together with the network identifier, unambiguously determines the token that is to be operated on.

-The constant `exec` means that the forthcoming part in the path component specifies which transaction (smart contract method) should be invoked with the information in the URI.
-In the future, other ICRC standards may emerge that can have a different string with different semantics in the place of this.

-The `transaction` parameter specifies the canister method to be called on the canister indicated through `contract_address`.
+The `method_name` parameter specifies the canister method to be called on the canister indicated through `canister_principal`.
 This is the string-based name as it appears in the canister's Candid specification.
-This standard requires support of all of ICP ledger's `transfer`, ICRC-1's `transfer` and ICRC-2's `approve` methods.
-The method names to handle payment-related use cases currently envisioned are `transfer`, `icrc1_transfer`, and `icrc2_approve`.
+This standard requires support of all of ICP ledger's `transfer`, ICRC-1's `icrc1_transfer` and ICRC-2's `icrc2_approve` methods.

 The `parameters` are the parameters of the method to be called.
-They SHOULD be given in the order in which they appear in the Candid specification of the method to be called.
-A subset of the parameters defind in the Candid specification of the method can be present, the remaining non-optional parameters MUST be filled in by the party executing the transaction.
+They can be encoded in the URI in any order.
+A subset of the parameters defind in the Candid specification of the method can be present, the remaining non-optional parameters MUST be filled in by the party executing the method call in order to obtain the valid method call paramters.

-### Supported Method Invocations
+### Supported Methods

 Next, we define the parameters allowed in the various smart contract methods this standard supports.
 A subset of the parameters can be specified in the URI, meaning that the remaining paramters need to be filled in by the client (e.g., wallet) in case they are mandatory and can be filled in in case they are optional in the method's specification.
 Note also that the initiator of the transaction may be specified through the `from` or just the `from_subaccount`.
 If omitted, they need to be provided by the client application.
 We give the following example use case scenarios:
 * A payment use case where a shop provides a payment link with `to`, `amount`, and `memo` and the wallet provides the source account through the caller principal and filling in the `from_subaccount` according to user's preferences and sets the `fee` and `created_at_time`.
 A simple shop use case can also comprise a similar set up with the `amount` being provided by the user and being communicated to the user by the salesperson.
 This may be a proper setup for a market where the URI is provided as a printed QR code.